NattapolDedruktip/SQL_project_job_analysis/README.md

 # The analysis

-Each of query for this project aimed at specific aspect of the business analyst in job market. and here how I query each question
+Each query in this project is designed to address a specific aspect of the Business Analyst job market.
+Below is an explanation of how I approached each question and constructed the queries.

 ### 1. What are the top-paying Business analyst jobs?

-To identify the highest paying business analyst jb , I filtered Business analyst job by using average yearly salary and order it descending.
+To identify the highest-paying Business Analyst jobs, I filtered the job postings by their average yearly salaries and sorted them in descending order.

 ```sql
 SELECT job_id,